-The Theater Arts Department at UCSC has a robust and talented transfer student population that is integral to the department.
-The department is committed to assisting transfer students who declare the Theater Arts major to graduate within their time here at UCSC.
+UCSC Theater Arts has a robust and talented transfer student population that is integral to the program.
+The program is committed to assisting transfer students who declare the Theater Arts major to graduate within their officially alotted time here at UCSC.

-The Theater Arts department saves places in fall classes for incoming transfer students, so they may rest assured that they will be able to enroll in the classes they need.
-Students will be notified of opportunities to enter our classes that require an audition, e.g. acting studios and our quarterly faculty and student productions.
-They will also be informed of the student-run production company “Barnstorm”, Thea 55A and B, in fall and winter.
+Places in fall classes are held for incoming transfer students, so they may rest assured that they will be able to enroll in at least one of the classes they need for the major.
+Students will be notified of classes that require an audition, including some acting studios and our quarterly faculty and student productions.

-Regular contact with the advisor throughout your academic career is encouraged.
-Study plans sometimes have to be adjusted and new opportunities discussed.
+Regular contact with major advisors, college advisors, as well as other campus support offices, throughout your academic career is strongly encouraged.
+Academic plans often need to be adjusted as students progress and various changes arise.
 We want to help transfer students graduate within two years and will do whatever we can to assist in that achievement.
-Students who take a Leave of Absence or who go abroad will also have their study plan updated in an appropriate way to ensure timely graduation.
+Students who take a Leave of Absence or who study abroad will also need their study plan updated appropriately to ensure timely graduation.

 Contacting faculty by email is also encouraged, their contact information can be found here.

 STARS provides personal and academic support for transfer and re-entry students.
 Located at Kresge College, they have a student lounge, free (limited) printing, events throughout the quarter, and drop-in advising.
 Check them out!: stars.ucsc.edu